jeswr/blog/raw-posts/research-topics.md

 Other Web Agents Group topics could include:
  - Standardize search interface to support and look up of publically available vectorised data
  - Taxonomise common services of LLM providers (e.g. embeddings endpoint, what modalities does a provider support etc.)
+ - Describing which models you have deployed where.
+In particular to allow the discovery of multiple deployments of opensource models; and to allow agentic workflows to define "this model must be used here" but then automatically do things like work out if it is deployed locally, and if not find a trusted remote deployment that can be used.